carbon-language/carbon-lang/mlir/docs/Dialects/SPIR-V.md

     needed to turn the symbol into an SSA value.
 *   Specialization constants are defined with the `spv.specConstant` op.
-Similar to global variables, they do not generate SSA values and have symbols for reference, too. `spv._reference_of` is needed to turn the symbol into an SSA value for use in a function block.
+Similar to global variables, they do not generate SSA values and have symbols for reference, too. `spv.mlir.referenceof` is needed to turn the symbol into an SSA value for use in a function block.

 The above choices enables functions in the SPIR-V dialect to be isolated and